EN

 Analysis and synthesis of the insights that are brought together in Creativity: Revealing the Truth about Human Nature challenge assumptions of personal inadequacies; identifying, instead, the systemic root of the crises: fundamental misconception of human nature, the institutions and ways of life that we have built on that misconception, and their increasingly tragic consequences.

-To the extent that fundamental misconception of human nature is valid, resolving the chaos the world is experiencing and building the much-desired viable planetary future require a new, authentic, and transformative way of thinking about ourselves.
+To the extent that fundamental misconception of human nature is valid, resolving the chaos the world is experiencing and building the much-desired viable planetary future require a new and authentic way of thinking about ourselves.

 There, in a nutshell, is the crux of Creativity: Revealing the Truth about Human Nature — a shift in the way we define ourselves and the purpose of our life.